Rahul9332935/dice_-Assignment/README.md

 ## Authentication

-The API endpoints require authentication using a client ID and client secret provided in the request headers.
-Please ensure to include the appropriate headers when making requests to the API endpoints.
+The API endpoints require Basic Authentication using a username and password provided in the request headers.
+Use the following credentials:

+- Username: rahul
+- Password: rahul

 ### Installing